jackveney/wpc-proclaim/docs/documentation/new_content.md

  ![Paste](../assets/images/editing_content/paste.png)

 ## 3. Format Liturgy
  It should keep the bold elements bold when you paste, but you’ll have to make them glow, so you can check their bolding then.
 The simple rule here is whatever is bolded in the liturgy (for the congregation to read together) gets bolded and emphasized in Proclaim.
 The text will show up blue in the text box when you emphasize it, and yellow on the slides.
+Also, center the content both horizontally and vertically.

 ### Bold
   Bold lines by using the following button: